-- Targeted Support Officers can organise clinics in designated Early Years settings, schools and colleges to provide support and guidance for Lead Professionals on complex open Early Help: Pathway to Change Plans. - They will support professional anxieties for Lead Professionals in school around complex and challenging cases.
+- Targeted Support Officers will organise bi monthly clinics in designated Early Years settings, schools and colleges to provide support and guidance for Lead Professionals on complex open Early Help: Pathway to Change Plans. - They will support professional anxieties for Lead Professionals in school around complex and challenging cases.